 - a.
-After the DLC receives completed acceptance documentation, an invoice will be sent to the manufacturer to cover surveillance program costs. - b.
+After the DLC receives completed acceptance documentation, an invoice will be sent to the manufacturer to cover the testing and administrative costs of the selection(s). - b.
 If the invoice is not paid within the allotted timeframe, the product, as well as any associated products, will be removed from the QPL.
 See section F for further information on consequences.
 Any issues paying within the allotted timeframe must be discussed with the DLC upon receipt of the invoice. - c.
 Procurement information will not be sent until the invoice for that selection has been paid and processed. - d.
 Manufacturers opting for a wire transfer must pay the fees associated with the transfer of funds.